quchen/articles/README.md

-Quchen's articles
+[Quchen][q]'s articles
 =================

-This repository is filled with articles I ([quchen][q]) have written and needed online for various reasons.
+This repository is filled with articles I have written and needed online for various reasons.
+Below is a short summary of the articles available publically;
+the repository may contain files not mentioned below, in which case they're probably unfinished or otherwise not worth reading at this point.